Leonid Feodorov: Early life

 After his graduation from the Gymnasium in 1901, he enrolled in the Saint Petersburg Theological Academy in order to study for the priesthood in the Russian Orthodox Church.
+The Ecclesiastical Academy, however, was largely focused towards training civil service officials rather than priests, and Feodorov accordingly found it a great disappointment.

-During a crisis of Faith, Feodorov came to believe, "through the reading of the Father and of history", that the Roman Catholic Church is the one true church.
+During a crisis of Faith, Feodorov came to believe, "through the reading of the Fathers and of history", that the Roman Catholic Church is the one true church, "at a time when I was losing my faith".
 In response, he began discreetly attending the Tridentine Mass at St. Catherine's Church on Nevsky Prospect.
 At the Ecclesiastical Academy, his teachers took to calling Feodorov, "our Catholic."

-After much soul-searching, Feodorv decided to leave his studies in the summer of 1902 and travel to Rome in order to openly convert to the Roman Catholic Church.
+After much soul-searching, Feodorv decided to leave his studies in the summer of 1902 and travel to Rome in order to convert to the Roman Catholic Church.
 In order to interrupt his studies and be granted a passport necessary for foreign travel, Feodorov needed the permission of the Academy Inspector, Archimandrite Theofan (Bystrov), who responded, "I know very well why you wish to go to Italy...
 So be it, and may God keep you."
 Fr.
 Cyril Korolevsky alleges that Archimandrite Theofan, "was quite convinced of the truth of Catholicism, but like a number of others he could not bring himself to take the definite step."
-In reality, Archimandrite Theofan remained Orthodox even after the October Revolution, when he become a refugee from in Bulgaria and France.
+In reality, Archimandrite Theofan remained Orthodox even after the October Revolution, when he become a refugee from the Red Terror in Bulgaria and France.

 Leonid Feodorov and his Catholic spiritual mentor, Fr.
-Jan Szyslawski, travelled to Rome by way of Austrian-ruled Lviv, where Metropolitan Andrey Sheptytsky of the Ukrainian Greek Catholic Church blessed his mission.
+Jan Szyslawski, traveled to Rome by way of Austrian-ruled Lviv, where Metropolitan Andrey Sheptytsky of the Ukrainian Greek Catholic Church blessed his mission.